adikabintang/til/programming/go/concurrency.md

 ## Intro: process vs thread

 Some basic stuffs:
-1. Thread share memory space, PID, and file descriptors.
-Process share none of the three.
+1. Threads share memory space, PID, and file descriptors.
+Processes share none of the three.
 2. Communication between threads is simpler because they have a shared memory.
 In process, we need Inter-Process Communications (IPC) modes such as piper, semaphores, etc.

 Thread is a lightweight process.
 But, it does not always mean that thread is always lighter than process.
 Why? because synchronizing data in shared memory takes effort.